Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Near-Optimal BoBW for Three Additive Agents

 \begin{enumerate} \item The divider partitions her items into an MMS-EFX partition according to her valuation.
 We denote it as $\{A,B,C\}$. \item We carefully choose two bundles (from the divider's partition) for the subdivider to re-partition into two bundles according to her MMS. \item The chooser chooses her favorite bundle out of the two repartitioned bundles and the remaining third bundle. \item Based on the choosers's choice, we then allocate a bundle from the original partition to the divider, and the remaining items to the subdivider. \end{enumerate} The allocations satisfy the following properties: \begin{enumerate} \item Agent 1 (the \emph{divider}) receives one of the bundles $\{A,B,C\}$, and thus a bundle of value at least \(MMS_1\) -- and therefore is also guaranteed her MMS share; \item Each of the other agents \(l \in \{2,3\}\) receives, over the two allocations combined, bundles whose total value is at least \(v_l(M) - MMS_l\); \item Across the two allocations, agents~2 and 3 exchange the roles of \emph{subdivider} and \emph{chooser}: in each allocation, the chooser receives at least her proportional share and is EEFX-satisfied, and the subdivider receives at least a $\tfrac{9}{10}$-MMS value and is EFX-satisfied. \end{enumerate}

 We present our algorithm, whose pseudocode is given in \cref{alg:three-agent-construction}.

-{We now describe the construction step by step, explaining the purpose of each stage and proving that all stages collectively uphold the guarantees stated {in \cref{lem:main-lemma}}. \paragraph{The Main 3-Agent Algorithm (\cref{alg:three-agent-construction}).} {In Lines~3–4, we construct an \(\mathcal{MMS\text{-}EFX}^1\) partition for agent~1 as follows: we first compute an MMS partition of $M$ to \(n=3\) bundles, and then apply the \realloc\ procedure (\cref{alg:realloc}).
+{We now describe the construction step by step, explaining the purpose of each stage and proving that all stages collectively uphold the guarantees stated {in \cref{lem:main-lemma}}. \paragraph{The Main 3-Agent Algorithm (\cref{alg:three-agent-construction}).} {In Lines~1–2, we construct an \(\mathcal{MMS\text{-}EFX}^1\) partition for agent~1 as follows: we first compute an MMS partition of $M$ to \(n=3\) bundles, and then apply the \realloc\ procedure (\cref{alg:realloc}), which guarantees the resulting partition is $\mathcal{MMS\text{-}EFX}$ for agent 1 (see \Cref{sec:efx-reallocation}).
 We denote the resulting partition by \(\{A, B, C\}\).} \\ For each agent \(l\in\{2,3\}\), we use $\mathcal{T}_l$ to denote the set of all bundles that agent $l$ views as top-valued bundles:

 We now distinguish two exhaustive and mutually exclusive sub-cases, based on how agents~2 and~3 evaluate {the bundles in $\{A,B,C\}$}.
 In each case, we construct two allocations that satisfy the requirements stated above.